Ajmalbabayaga/bigdata_project/README.md

 ![3 create noraml table 2018](https://github.com/Ajmalbabayaga/bigdata_project/assets/144656790/1ab46177-e49e-4206-b1f7-70a9d17078ba)
 ![3 loaddata hdfs 2018](https://github.com/Ajmalbabayaga/bigdata_project/assets/144656790/98a77676-61bb-4760-aba8-b51a40007558)

+The data is already in integer datatype, so the serde property is not used.
+Instead, a table is created and loaded directly into HDFS.
+(2016 victims of rape)

     * 2016 Victims of Rape

 ![1 create table vit2016](https://github.com/Ajmalbabayaga/bigdata_project/assets/144656790/94f58ae8-eaa2-4465-bdb4-b0740b33a9db)
 ![1 loaddatahsdfs2016](https://github.com/Ajmalbabayaga/bigdata_project/assets/144656790/3ab88693-9794-43ed-9107-9a28ce2b015a)

+The data is already in integer datatype, so the serde property is not used.
+Instead, a table is created and loaded directly into HDFS.
+(2017 victims of rape)

     * 2017 Victims of Rape

 ![2 create table vit 2017](https://github.com/Ajmalbabayaga/bigdata_project/assets/144656790/0f9dc365-eebe-4191-85ae-ed2d5ca926ad)